 At this point, some recipes have you pop the pretzels straight into the oven, while other recipes have the pretzels rise one more time, until nice and puffy.
 When in doubt, follow your pretzel recipe.

 Bake It Like It's Hot

-Bake your pretzels in a hot oven (about 450 degrees F) until a deep golden brown, usually 10 to 15 minutes.
+Bake your pretzels in a hot oven, about 450 degrees F (230 degrees C), until they're a deep golden brown, usually 10 to 15 minutes.
 After they cool a bit, then it's time to serve them with your favorite dipping sauce, like mustard or cheese sauce.
 Or if your pretzels are sweet, try a warm caramel dipping sauce.